 CHAPTER 3: WHY GET OFF GAS

-Environmental benefits of getting off gas
+The emissions difference of getting off gas